mmehrab-pz/mmehrab-pz/README.md

 Hey!
 Im mehrab poorzakaria.
 I was born in 2 january 2002, Im living in tehran and currently studying at Parnian web design schools.
 Im a newbie Front end developer that build and design beutiful websites.
 Kinda like this skill and want to learn more about it.
 I have interests in computer and its skills not just front end.
-I hope you enjoyed my website ;)

 Skills: Sass / Bootstrap / REACT / JS / HTML / CSS